AlexPlom/Cranus/README.md

 # Cranus

-The Cranus is an In-Memory implementation of a typical CQRS/Event Sourcing flow, using the Cronus framework.
+The Cranus is an In-Memory implementation of a typical CQRS + Event Sourcing flow, using the Cronus framework.
-The aim of this project is to show how the most basic functionalities of the Cronus work, while avoiding any concerns about persisting mechanisms and such.
+The aim of this project is to show how the most basic functionalities of Cronus work, while avoiding any concerns about persistance mechanisms and such.
 ## Installation

-+ Simply Fork the project.
++ Simply Clone the project.

 ## Usage